falkr/thesis-tips/pages/writing.md

 The task of the abstract is to summarize the content of the thesis, so that potential readers can decide if they should read it or not.
 It should say something about the problem addressed, outline methods used and summarize results.

-The most common mistake of abstracts is that writers start to argue for their viewpoint,  advertise for the remaining parts of the work, or motivate their work.
+The abstract is a summary, not an introduction: The most common mistake of abstracts is that writers start to argue for their viewpoint,  advertise for the remaining parts of the work, or motivate their work.
 Instead, an abstract should summarize in a neutral way.
 Motivating your work is the task of the introduction, and argumentation should be done in the main part and the end.

 [Read more about abstracts](http://libguides.usc.edu/writingguide/abstract).